Dustin Johnson is the King of Royal Greens in Saudi Arabia

 3D printing has a future — but India needs an integrated approach to keep pace with global manufacturing

 Dustin Johnson won his second Saudi International in three years – he was second once – as he showcased his preference for the Saudi International.
-Though he was not really in trouble he still had to stave off the challenge of Tony Finau and Victor Perez.
+Though he was not really in trouble, he still had to stave off a challenge from Tony Finau and Victor Perez.

 “Conditions when we started were really tough,” Johnson said.
 “I knew I was hitting it well, I saw the leaderboard and I knew the guys were playing well.